deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> Table 2 presents a quantitative comparison of the performance of SDXL and SD3-Medium models on the T2I-CompBench benchmark, before and after applying RankDPO, showing consistent improvements across various attributes.
+> Table 2 presents a quantitative comparison of the performance of SDXL and SD3-Medium models, before and after applying RankDPO, across various attributes on the T2I-CompBench benchmark.

 {{< table-caption >}}